cincodenada/mailmap-test/README.md

 .mailmap test
 =============

-This is a test of GitHub's `.mailmap` support.
-If `.mailmap` is supported, it should show names as Tamika Page and Orlando Cervantes, and no commits from @desktop.(none)
+This is a test of various git clients' `.mailmap` support.
+If `.mailmap` is supported, it should attribute the commits to Tamika Page and Orlando Cervantes, and show no commits from a @desktop.(none) email